Local, state, and federal laws

 In Prairie Mgmt.
 Corp. v.
 Bell, 289 Ill.
 App.
 3d 746, 752, 682 N.E.2d 141, 145 (1st Dist.
 1997), the court held that the methods of service identified in this statutory provision are not meant to be exhaustive.
 Furthermore, a tenant's acknowledged receipt of the notice cures any defect in the landlord's manner of service.
 Id.
 However, in construing the posting section of the statute, the Appellate Court found that there was no jurisdiction over a tenant who was in actual possession of the premises and whom the landlord served by posting.
 Figueroa v.
 Deacon, 404 Ill.App.3d 48, 935 N.E.2d 1080 (1st Dist.2010).

 Lessors must evict tenants through judicial proceedings.
-The judicial eviction proceeding is called a Forcible Entry and Detainer Action.
-The forcible entry and detainer requirements are contained in 735 ILCS 5 / 9-101 et seq.
+The judicial eviction proceeding is called an Eviction Action.
+The requirements for an eviction action are contained in 735 ILCS 5 / 9-101 et seq.

 It is a summary proceeding; matters not germane to possession may not be joined, but the statute specifically allows a claim for rent to be joined.
 735 ILCS 5 / 9-106.
 Practitioners in Cook County should be aware that the courts narrowly construe germaneness.
 In any event, if at all possible, any germane counterclaims should also be pled as affirmative defenses.
 Examples of germane matters are: